shortishly/shrugs/README.md

 demo
 ```

-A little simpler with a host entry for shrugs in your `.ssh/config`:
+With a host entry for shrugs in your `.ssh/config`:

 ```shell
 host shrugs